The generator is the powerhouse of your car. When the engine is running, it provides all electrical units with current and charges the battery

 These diodes are very sensitive to high voltage.
 The faster the generator rotor rotates, the higher the voltage rises.

-The current consumers in the car will not withstand such ups and downs for long.
-Therefore, there is a voltage regulator that limits the voltage and at the same time prevents the battery from being overcharged.
+Therefore, there is a voltage regulator that limits the voltage and at the same time prevents the battery from overcharging.

 When the engine is running at medium speed, the voltage indicator shows below 12 V:

-Replace voltage regulator
+Replace the voltage regulator

 - The drive belt is loose

-- Broken wires from <+> or <W>
+- Broken wires from terminals <+> or <Ш>

-Repair wires
+Repair the wires

-- Open excitation circuit
+- Open circuit excitation

-Repair the open circuit, especially carefully check the soldering points of the excitation coil leads to the slip rings and the serviceability of the coil leads
+Eliminate the open circuit, especially carefully check the soldering points of the excitation coil leads to the slip rings and the serviceability of the coil leads

-Replace a stator with a defective winding
+Replace the stator with a faulty winding

 - Failure of one of the diodes of the rectifier unit